 Speculating its something to do with update events I tried a normal mouse and sure enough it works fine in 2.2 and 2.3.

 So in the end the work arounds seams to be use a mouse.
 Its a bit of silly problem, but Kepler is not broken per se.

 Thank you for your time, and effort.
 I appreciate your support and quick response.

-#7 Updated by Derik Barseghian over 6 years ago
+#7 Updated by Derik Barseghian about 10 years ago

 I'm so glad you were able to track it down and provide us w/ these details.
 If you find anything else related please do add another comment.
 This is going to be a bit of a challenge to fix since I don't have a pen and tablet.